 - Pro-Tip: In some paella recipes, you are almost “forbidden” from stirring the rice early in the cooking process.
 But it worked best for me this way.
 Grateful to Bobby Flay for this tip.

 - To add Chorizo: dried Spanish chorizo makes a good addition.
-Slice it into thin half-moons and once you’ve sauteed the onions (step #2), add the chorizo and give it a quick cook until it crisps a little, then continue on with the recipe.
+Slice it into thin half-moons, and add the chorizo once you’ve sautéed the onion.
+Give it a quick cook until it crisps a little, then continue with the recipe.

-- To add shellfish such as clams or mussels: nestle well-cleaned clams or mussels into the rice at the same time you add the shrimp (step #3), making sure the hinge sides are up so they release juices into the rice.
-Cover and cook until clams and mussels are open and shrimp turns pink.
+- To add shellfish such as clams or mussels: Nestle well-cleaned clams or mussels into the rice when you add the shrimp.
+Make sure the hinge sides are up so they release juices into the rice.
+Cover and cook until clams and mussels are open and the shrimp turn pink.

 - To add fish: I’ve been asked if adding fish fillets is an option.
-If you’re going for a thinner white fish like sole fillet, you can cut it up into pieces and add it at the same time you add the shrimp (step #3).
+If you’re going for a thinner white fish like sole fillet, you can cut it up into pieces and add it at the same time you add the shrimp.
 Make sure you give the fish a little seasoning.
-Again, you’ll cover and cook a few minutes until shrimp turns pink and your fish is nice and flaky.
+Again, you’ll cover and cook for a few minutes until the shrimp turns pink and your fish is nice and flaky.

-- Visit Our Shop to browse quality ingredients including olive oils and spices used in this recipe.
+- Shop this recipe: Visit our shop to browse quality Mediterranean ingredients, including the olive oil and spices used in this recipe.

 *This post originally appeared on The Mediterranean Dish in 2015, and it has recently been updated with new information and media for readers’ benefit.